Tag Archives: 2025-2026

 In addition to Mutschler, seniors Sebastian Brown and Sam Light led the team as captains.
 Mutschler and Brown were named Patriot League All-Stars along with seniors Cole Madden and Brad Peterson.
 Light was named a League Scholar-Athlete.

 Girls basketball – After going 12-8 on the season, the team was seeded 9th in the Division 3 tournament.
 Captained by Ava Jones and Haley Ray, both seniors, and junior Sawyer Bradford, the team defeated #41 Lynn Classical 60-26 at home in the Round of 32 on March 1.
-They then took on 8th seed Pentucket in the Round of 16 on March 3, falling 51-30 to end the season.
+They then took on the 8th-seeded Pentucket in the Round of 16 on March 3, falling 51-30 to end the season.

 The team’s hard work and strong spirit earned them the Patriot League Team Sportsmanship Award, while senior Shannon Murphy received an individual Sportsmanship Award.
 Bradford and junior Addie Monahan were named League All-Stars, and senior Hope Miller was recognized as a League Scholar-Athlete.

 Wrestling – Led by senior captains Peter Clarke, Conlan Geary, and Matt Costello, it was a record-breaking and championship-filled winter.
 The team went 11-4 and finished second in the Patriot League Fisher Division.
-Clarke secured his 100th career victory on Jan.
-8, while Geary broke the school’s career wins record in December with his 115th victory, surpassing Anthony Mann’s mark of 112.
+Clarke secured his 100th career victory on January 8, while Geary broke the school’s career wins record in December with his 115th victory, surpassing Anthony Mann’s mark of 112.
 At the Division 3 Sectionals, Geary and Clarke each claimed first in their weight classes, leading the team to a third-place finish out of 16 teams.
 The success carried into the D3 state meet, where Clarke and Geary were crowned state champions alongside junior Emma Leonido, who regained the title she won in 2024 after missing a year due to injury.
 All three advanced to All-States, where athletes compete in multiple rounds over two days with others from all divisions and school sizes.
 Leonido captured HHS’s first-ever All-State Championship; Geary placed second, and Clarke finished fifth.
 The three advanced to the New England Championships in Providence, R.I., March 6-9, where Leonido finished 5th in her weight class.

 Swim & Dive – Both the boys’ and girls’ teams competed with Marshfield this season.
 The girls captured their third straight Patriot League title and followed it up with a first-place finish at the Patriot League Championship meet.
 At the league meets, junior McKenzie Gezotis placed first in the 200 medley relay, fourth in 200 freestyle, and first in the 400 freestyle relay.
 Senior captain Grace Gilligan finished first in one-meter diving, scoring 192.
 At the Division 1 South Sectional, freshman Anna Tocchio placed third in both the 100 freestyle and 100 backstroke and swam on two relays that finished in the top eight, helping the team earn a 10th-place overall finish.
 The boys went 5-2 on the season, with senior captain Dean Gomes competing in the Division 1 South Sectional in the 50 freestyle, 100 freestyle, 200 medley relay, and 200 freestyle relay.